Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 * Temperature in °C.

 The IAQ Index is a measurement for the quality of air.
-To calculate the IAQ Index the Bricklet is sensitive to Ethane, Isoprene/2-methyl-1,3 Butadiene, Ethanol, Acetone and Carbon Monoxide.
+To calculate the IAQ Index the Bricklet detects Ethane, Isoprene/2-methyl-1,3 Butadiene, Ethanol, Acetone and Carbon Monoxide (often called VOC, volatile components) by adsorption.
 These gas measurements are combined with the measurements of air pressure, humidity and temperature to calculate the air IAQ Index.

 The index has a range of 0-500:

 .. image:: /Images/Misc/bricklet_air_quality_iaq_index.png
    :scale: 100 %